iamkashifyousuf/django-note-app/README.md

 4. **Access the application:**

     - The frontend can be accessed at `http://localhost:3000`.
-    - The backend API can be accessed at `http://localhost:8000/api/notes/`.
+    - The backend AaPI can be accessed at `http://localhost:8000/api/notes/`.